muzzley/alljoyn-muzzley-connector/README.md

 > $ scp liballjoyn_services_common.so root@192.168.1.1:/usr/bin

-18) Replace the Alljoyn Daemon installed on the router (14.06) with the one cross-compiled with the previous command (14.12).
+18) Replace the AllJoyn Daemon installed on the router (14.06) with the one cross-compiled with the previous command (14.12).

 > $ cd $HOME/alljoyn-muzzley/core/alljoyn/build/openwrt/openwrt/debug/dist/cpp/bin